rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 When RsyncUI starts it automatically open the main view.
 By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar will estimate all tasks.
 Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`).

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}

+In usersettings, enable automatic execution and execution time.
+Automatic execution might be disabled by selecting the count down button.

 {{< figure src="/images/tasks/estimate.png" alt="" position="center" style="border-radius: 8px;" >}}

 When a task is estimated the progress column will show  a *green* bullet.
 Select the task and choose the *i* from toolbar will show the output from rsync.